1993 in video games: Best-selling home video games

 The following titles were the top ten best-selling home video games (console games or computer games) of 1993 with known sales figures.

 Japan

 In Japan, the following titles were the top ten best-selling home video games of 1993.

 Europe

-In Europe, the following titles were the top two best-selling 1993 releases during the first quarter of the year.
+In Europe, the following titles were the top five best-selling 1993 releases during the first quarter of the year.

 In the United Kingdom, the following titles were the top ten best-selling home video games of 1993.

 United States

 In the United States, the following titles were the top two highest-grossing home video game franchises in 1993.

 The following titles were the best-selling home video games of each month for video game consoles (home consoles and handheld consoles) in 1993, according to Babbage's (reported by Electronic Gaming Monthly and Electronic Games), Mega (for the Sega Genesis in January), and The NPD Group (for the Super NES and Genesis in July).

 The following titles were the year's top six best-selling PC games on CD-ROM format in the United States.